managedcoder/BotFrameworkAccelerators/MultiturnQnAMaker/README.md

 Background: The new QnA Maker Follow-on prompts do not automatically appear in bot clients, you must add code to make that happen.
-This topic will show you how to add the ability to show the new QnA Maker follow-on prompts in your new assistant
+This topic will show you how to add the ability to show the new QnA Maker follow-on prompts in a Virtual Assistant bot.

 ***Important!!!!
 The Virtual Assistant Template and bot framework tools have not yet been updated to respect multiturn follow-on prompts so this accelerator is a temporary workaround and some follow-on prompts will not